 An easy and relaxing walk along an elevated wooden walkway, suitable for small children and the elderly.
-Visitors exploring this area will have opportunities to spot a variety of alpine flora, glimpse a small variety of river fish known as Japanese Char in the creek, feel the cool breeze of the highlands and be treated with panoramic views of the surrounding mountains.
+Visitors exploring this area will have opportunities to spot a variety of alpine flora, glimpse a small river fish known as Japanese Char in the crystal clear creek, feel the cool breeze of the highlands and be treated with panoramic views of the surrounding mountains.

 2 km Walking Course[Park Entrance to the "Watasuge" (Cotton Grass) Marsh: Approximately 1.5 hours]

 The “Watasuge” Marsh is located just beyond the “Mizubasho” Marsh.
 The marsh is characterized by its subalpine vegetation, with the beautiful and rare Paris japonica (known as “Kinugasaso” in Japanese) flowering in abundance in this area.
 There also is a mysterious rock formation featuring a gap from which refreshingly cool air continually escapes, so much so that snow in the immediate surroundings lingers well into the summer.

 3 km Hiking Course[Park Entrance to the "Ukishima" (Floating Island) Marsh: Approximately 2.5 hours]

 This area of the park lies beyond the “Watasuge” Marsh, and across the Kusu River from where the trail gradually becomes a little steeper.
 In spots you will leave the wooden walkway and travel on a dirt and rock trail, so it is best to come prepared with appropriate footwear when heading into the deeper recesses of the park.
 Day lilies dominate the landscape here in summer, while the vivid color changes of the foliage in autumn attracts many tourists.